mailsac/mailsac-examples/about/faq.rst

 How long is email saved?
 ------------------------

-Email messages are saved for somewhere between three days and 1 week or more, sometimes less.
-No guarantees!
+Email messages that are sent to public domains ( ie `mailsac.com`) are retained for 4 days and have a max number of messages per inbox of 6 days.

 *Message storage* prevents emails from being recycled.